Dedicated Disabled Parking Bay

 The proposals are advertised in the press and on street notices allowing for a 21-day period for objections.
 We must consider any objections before installing the bay.

-The entire process can take a minimum of three months from receiving a successful application, to finalising the consultation process and installing the bay on the road.
-There are many occasions, especially in times of high demand, where this may take up to six months.
+The entire process can take a minimum of 3 months from receiving your successful application, to finalising the consultation process and installing the bay on the road.
+There are many occasions, especially in times of high demand, where this may take up to 6 months.

-Dedicated disabled bays cannot be provided for residential care homes or on private land or Homes for Haringey (HfH) Estates.
-HfH operate their own Disabled Parking arrangements.
+Dedicated disabled bays cannot be provided for residential care homes or on private land or Haringey Council Housing Estates.
+Haringey Housing manage their own Disabled Parking arrangements.

 If you want to convert an existing disabled parking bay in your street to a Dedicated Disabled Parking Bay, you will need to ‘opt in’ by completing an application form to demonstrate that you meet the eligibility criteria.